U.S. Equal Employment Opportunity Commission

-For more about Chair Jacqueline A. Berrien, see http://www.eeoc.gov/eeoc/berrien.cfm.
+For more about Chair Jenny R. Yang, see http://www.eeoc.gov/eeoc/yang.cfm.

 OCH is currently looking for 2L, 3L or LLM law student interns.
 Successful applicants will possess strong legal research, analysis and writing skills and have a demonstrated interest in civil rights issues, employment law, or public interest law.
 Interns will be supervised by an attorney and will have opportunities to produce a legal writing work-product.